-Use shells from free range eggs as not only will the life of the chicken be 'happier', the shells are thicker and it will be easier to blow them out if you are intending to keep them.
+Use shells from free range eggs as not only will the life of the chicken be "happier", the shells are thicker and it will be easier to blow them out if you are intending to keep them.

 White eggs are best because the end color results are more authentic.

 And last but not least, rub the shells of the eggs with vinegar before coloring.
-This takes away any grease, smoothes the chalk layer so the color remains longer and looks much fresher.
+This takes away any grease, smooths the chalk layer so the color remains longer and looks much fresher.

-If you are not sure about the first steps here is an easy to follow 'How To' for coloring eggs.
+If you are not sure about the first steps here is an easy to follow How To for coloring eggs.

 The preparations out of the way, now to begin: